gtaws/ProtectWithWAF/lab2/README 2.md

     ```sql
     DATE_ADD('minute', -5, NOW())
     ```
-    Now this modified query will be looking for any IP address that got \>=50 of the 4xx responses from the application within last 5 minutes.
+    This modified query will be looking for any IP address that got \>=50 of the 4xx responses from the application within last 5 minutes.

 6. Click **Save as** and save the modified function with the new name **ScannersProbesLogParser5min**.